User Guide

 Service Intervals

-Customize maintenance schedules to match your riding style, manufacturer recommendations, and personal preferences.
+Customize maintenance schedules to match your riding or driving style, manufacturer recommendations, and personal preferences.
 Intervals work from the most recent service record for each item.
-If no real service record exists yet, Moto Shed starts from the bike baseline created from the purchase date and odometer reading you entered.
+If no real service record exists yet, Moto Shed starts from the vehicle baseline created from the purchase date and odometer reading you entered.

 1